 Food and Nutritional Services

-The Food and Nutritional staff is part of the health care team at Brandon Regional Hospital.
+The Food and Nutritional staff is part of the health care team at HCA Florida Brandon Hospital.
 Nutrition can play an important role in optimizing health, and the department works to ensure that diet modifications or restrictions ordered by your physician are appropriately carried out.
 If your physician prescribes a special diet for you, a Registered Dietitian is available to provide diet instructions.

 The hospital has an “At Your Request” service program to allow patients to select from a larger menu.
 You can call to order meals between 6:00am - 6:30pm daily at extension 6325 (meal).
 If you need a menu, please ask your nurse.
 Physician ordered diet plans must be adhered to, and should your physician change your diet during your hospital stay, it may alter your diet selections.
 If you have any questions or comments about our menu, diet or services, please do not hesitate to request a visit by a member of the nutritional services staff by calling 6325 (meal).